solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/params/content.md

-Routing parameters can be added via the `params` property of the `Link` component or the `route()` function.
+Routing parameters can be added via the `params` options of the `Link` component or the `route()` function.
 The parameters must be primitives and they are always saved in the query string.

 ```jsx
 import React from 'react';